 “EPBP confirms that consumers are expected to be able to return or dispose PEF bottles the way they are used to do with PET bottles,” Schiffers stated in the release.
 “The recyclability has become one of the most important aspects for the packaging industry to meet the standards of the circular economy.
 EPBP’s interim approval confirms that with PEF we are able to offer solutions for our customers to meet these standards.”

-EPBP’s approval to send PEF products through Europe’s existing PET-bottle-recovery systems came with several conditions.
-For example, the maximum allowed market penetration is 2 percent, or up to 50,000 metric tons of PEF through June 2020.
+EPBP’s approval to send PEF products through Europe’s existing PET-bottle-recovery systems came with several conditions, including a maximum market penetration of 2 percent, or 50,000 metric tons of PEF through June 2020.
 That volume is consistent with the capacity of Synvina’s planned reference plant.

 Testing showed that recycled PEF had no impact on haze, coloring or other properties of recycled PET at up to 2 percent PEF content, according to the EPBP.